mongodb-js/glibc-version/README.md

-# mongodb-crypt-library-version
+# glibc-version

-Get the version of a MongoDB Crypt shared library programmatically and as a CLI.
+Get the current glibc version programmatically and as a CLI.

 ```
-$ npx mongodb-crypt-library-version lib/mongo_crypt_v1.so
+$ npx glibc-version
+2.35
 ```